Raffael1998/Note_Taking_App/README.md

 Open the provided URL in your browser.
 The interface offers tabs to record new notes, query existing ones and edit `notes.txt` or `categories.txt` directly in the browser.
-You can either upload an audio file or use the **Record audio** button to capture speech from your microphone.
+Use the **Record audio** button to capture speech from your microphone.

 ## Testing the OpenAI API